XCUITest vs. Appium vs. Espresso

 Espresso vs. XCUITest

 Here's a quick breakdown of Espresso vs. XCUITest.
 Espresso is a test automation framework for Android.
 XCUITest is a test automation framework for iOS.
 Both Espresso and XCUITest do white box testing.
 And both are very reliable for testing.
-XCUITest vs. Espresso vs. Appium.
+Keep reading for a full comparison of XCUITest vs. Espresso vs. Appium.

 Full Comparison: XCUITest vs. Appium vs. Espresso